College of Design, Construction, and Planning

 Thesis or terminal project: The Department recognizes that students have different professional goals and personal strengths and interests.
 A thesis is appropriate for students interested in further research or teaching, or in pursuing advanced degrees.
 A project (with a significant research component) is appropriate for students interested in design or project-oriented aspects of landscape architecture, or if their specific areas of interest suggest a nontraditional approach.

 Graduate advisement: Students are initially advised by the Graduate Coordinator.
 He or she has guided the student’s application through the acceptance process and is familiar with the student’s background and needs.
 A plan of study is developed that includes required and optional courses.
-By the end of the second semester of study, each student is required to form a supervisory committee composed of two faculty members.
+By the end of the second semester of the MLA1 year, each student is required to form a supervisory committee composed of two faculty members.
 The primary purpose of the graduate committee is to advise the student on educational objectives and the thesis or terminal project course work.

 Details of application procedure are found on the Department of Landscape Architecture’s website.
 Applicants are encouraged to familiarize themselves with the details of the application procedures and the application requirements.
 Applications will ONLY be considered for the track for which they have been submitted.
 Make certain you are applying to the correct track based on your background and credentials and the criteria detailed above.

-Application materials to be submitted online and/or to the Office of the Registrar
+Application materials to be submitted online and/or to the Office of the Registrar.

 Application materials include the online application form accompanied by official transcripts, Letters of Recommendation, GRE scores, and TOEFL scores (applicants with English as a second language) to Office of the Registrar: Admissions Section, Criser Hall, University of Florida, Gainesville, Florida 32611.

 In addition, applicants must also submit a letter of intention to the Department of Landscape Architecture.